Nurts/P2P-File-Sharing-System/README.md

 ft_server = "127.0.0.1" , 2558
 ```

-You can configure following values in Server.py
+You can configure the following values in Server.py.
-port should be available
+Port should be available
 ```python
 server_port = 2558
 server_ip = '127.0.0.1'